 E. Haley Rohrbaugh

 Haley Rohrbaugh is an attorney with CGA Law Firm with extensive years of legal experience in both Florida and Pennsylvania.
-She joined the Bankruptcy Law Group at CGA in 2010, where her primary focus is in Chapter 13 and Chapter 7 Bankruptcy, although she also assists clients in business formation and representation, collections, and estate law.
+She joined the Bankruptcy Law Group at CGA in 2010, where her primary focus is in Chapter 13, Chapter 11, and Chapter 7 Bankruptcy, though she also assists clients in business formation and representation, and estate law.

 Read Haley’s Bio Page in full HERE.